 - Class preparation and participation (10% of grade): Like the rest of the faculty, I expect you to come to class prepared.
 I value in-class contributions, and encourage volunteers in class.
 Professionalism in class also goes towards your class participation grade. - Team Contribution (10% of grade): Throughout the course you will be assigned problems and exercises to work on in teams that will be created during the first class.
 One half of the grade for this section will be assigned based upon the work that the team produces.
-The other half of this grade will be based upon your contribution to your team's efforts as set out in the evaluations submitted periodically by your team members and my observations during class sessions. - Midterm Examination (20% of course grade): 90 minute examination dealing with the first half of the material covered in the course (through agency rulemaking).
-The midterm is currently scheduled for Thursday, September 22 during the first half of class. - Final Examination (60% of course grade): Three hours.
-The final exam will likely consist of a combination of essays, short answers, and multiple choice questions.
+The other half of this grade will be based upon your contribution to your team's efforts as set out in the evaluations submitted periodically by your team members and my observations during class sessions. - Midterm Examination (20% of course grade): 90 minute examination dealing with goals) (5) Personal and Professional Integrity and Ethical Behavior (Demonstrate a multi dimensional awareness of individual and social responsibility to act ethically and with integrity in a diverse, global society.)
+(6) Professional Competence (Apply skills appropriate to program objectives and employ critical reasoning to contribute to one's field and profession).

+the first half of the material covered in the course (through agency rulemaking).
+The midterm is currently scheduled for Wednesday, September 27.

+• Final Examination (60% of course grade): Three hours.
+The final exam will likely be in essay format.